sodhancha/Software-Engineering-Notes/readme.md

 		- Partially at odds with completeness, this quality facilitates understanding without drowning the reader in unnecessary detail.
 Don’t over-document (unless paid by the page of course).

 	7.4 Consistent:
 		- Requirements must not contradict each other.
-They must be compatible logically, strategically, and grammatically. 
+They must be compatible logically, strategically, and grammatically.

 	7.5 Achievable:
-		- Unless you’ve a breakthrough design for a flux capacitor , your time-travel project will fail.
+		- Unless you’ve a breakthrough design for a flux capacitor, your time-travel project will fail.

 	7.6 Unambiguous:
 		- If two people may interpret the specs differently, they will.
 This quality is especially important on platform or protocol work, on top of which others will build.